- It can be very annoying to not be able to sing into iCloud on your Mac.

 - Why does my Mac keep asking me to sign in to iCloud?

 The most common reason for Mac asking you o sign in to iCloud is a problem with your internet connection.
-To fix this, restart your device and WiFi router.
+To fix this, restart your device and a Wi-Fi router.

-- Where are my iCloud settings on my Mac?
+- Why can’t I sign into my iCloud on my Mac?

 - Does my Mac automatically backup to iCloud?

-Yes, your Mac will automatically back up to iCloud if you don’t stop the process manually, and as long as you still have space available.
+Yes, your Mac will automatically back up to iCloud if you don’t stop the process manually.
+Make sure to free up space from time to time by deleting these files.